Utsjoki

 The border with Norway follows the river Teno, which flows into the Arctic Sea.
-The northernmost village in Finland and in the European Union is Nuorgam, which is also the northernmost land border crossing in the world.
+The northernmost village in Finland and in the European Union is Nuorgam.

 Utsjoki is at the northern end of highway 4, the longest highway in Finland.
 The European route E75 runs along the Sami Bridge and continues on to Norway.

 The Kevo nature reserve is located within the municipality.
 It covers a territory of 712 km2 and there is a 63 km hiking trail.
 The trail partly follows the edge of the Kevo gorge.

+"The name Utsjoki comes from Northern Sami Ohcejohka, but the origin of that name is unknown", according to website Fennica.pohjoiseen.fi.